THE SIGNIFICANCE OF THE OUTER PLANETS: URANUS, NEPTUNE, PLUTO

 How The Outers Affect You On A Personal Level

-Pluto is in Aquarius for twenty-years, so its changes for you, personally, are going to be very gradual.
-Sometimes, you won't notice this transit at all, but you'll notice the changes more when Pluto is aspecting another planet in your chart, or when the Moon is aspecting Pluto activating its story.
 As Pluto moves through the sign of Aquarius over the next 20 years, it will meet up with different planets, and it could meet up with different planets or sensitive points in your chart depending what signs you have planets in in your chart.
 You will notice and feel that shift when that happens, if that happens for you.

 Aquarius Risings, in particular, are now going through a rebirth process for the next 20 years.
 This is true of Aquarius Suns and Moons as well, but, especially, Aquarius Risings because your Rising sign is all you and how you identify.
-Anyone who is Aquarius rising is not going to be the same person in 20 years.
+Anyone who is Aquarius Rising is not going to be the same person in twenty years.
 You're going to be going through a deep transformation of self, how you identify, and what you identify with.
 You're going to reinvent yourself, and you might reinvent yourself multiple times within this twenty-year Pluto in Aquarius period.

-But, I encourage you to pay attention to what has been shifting, both internally and externally, in your life since Uranus, Neptune, and Pluto have changed signs.
+I encourage you to pay attention to what has been shifting, both internally and externally, in your life since Uranus, Neptune, and Pluto have changed signs.